 Transcripts & Records

-Transcripts are available through any Registrar’s office at SUNY Erie.
-Requests must be made in writing.
-Official copies are processed within 24 to 48 hours of the request.
+Transcripts are available through the Registrar’s Office at SUNY Erie Community College.
+Official transcripts are processed within 24 to 48 hours of the request.

 Confidentiality of Records